BarterOut/BarterOutMain/README.md

 # BarterOut

-Github Repository for the Web Platform of BarterOut.
+Github Repository for the Web Platform and API of BarterOut.

 ### Prerequisites